iimokay/eliza/packages/plugin-nft-generation/Readme.md

         },
         {
             agent: "{{agentName}}",
+            content: {
-            content: { text: "The collection Galaxy has been successfully created." }, },
+                text: "The collection Galaxy has been successfully created.", },
+        },
     ],
 };